atulkkale/flower-shop/README.md

 - **Password Recovery**: Users can reset their password if forgotten.
 - **Form Validation**: All forms are validated to ensure proper data entry.
 - **Cart Functionality**: Only logged-in users can add items to their cart.
 - **Hosting**: The app is hosted on [Render](https://render.com/).
-Due to Render’s free hosting plan, the site may take up to 60 seconds to load after periods of inactivity.
+Due to Render’s free hosting plan, the site may take up to 60 seconds or more to load after periods of inactivity.

 ## Technologies Used